ISBN: 978-1-59948-862-2, 80 pages, $14 (+ shipping)

-The Advance Sale Discount expired March 30.
+The Advance Sale Discount has expired.
 For those who prefer to pay by check, the price is $18/book (which includes shipping + applicable sales tax) and should be sent to: Main Street Rag, PO BOX 690100, Charlotte, NC 28227-7001.

 About The Author

 After 22 years as a massage therapist, Angela Dribben’s scoliotic spine gave her reason to retire and turn to writing.
 She found herself at Bread Loaf a few months later.
 From there her work made its way into journals such as Crab Creek Review, Cider Press Review, San Pedro River Review, and Crack the Spine.
 In February 2020, the week the pandemic struck the US, she brought her husband and dog home to Southside Virginia, pursuing her lifelong passion of swallowing seeds to see if she can grow a melon right from her navel.

 “How can I believe Adam/ came first when the flower precedes the fruit?”
 Angela Dribben writes in Everygirl.
 Coming of age in a Virginia of hunting dogs, pick-ups, and hog farms, these poems, evocative in their details of men “smelling like labor,” food, such as gelatinous ham, military school life for young women, menstruation, rape, and including occasional photographs, bluntly acknowledge the destructive impact of male prerogative when social class and rural life leave few ways out. ~Susana H. Case, author of Dead Shark on the N Train and Drugstore Blue